 (c) Any limitations on the Government's right to use or disclose the technical data or computer software, including, when applicable, identification of the earliest date the limitations expire.
-(End of provision)

 CI 227-7 RIGHTS IN BID OR PROPOSAL INFORMATION (JUL 2018).